-Any employers an individual worked for in the last 18 months may be charged for the individual’s UI benefits.
-Because of this, employers are able to protest the claim seeking relief from the benefit charges.
-The protest must be filed within ten calendar days after the notice of claim is sent to the employer.
-Claims are automatically protested if the individual indicates they were fired from or quit their most recent job.
+Any employers you have worked for in the last 18 months may be charged for benefits that are paid to you.
+Because of this, employers are able to protest your unemployment insurance claim seeking relief of charges.
+The employer must protest within ten calendar days after the notice of claim is sent.
+Unemployment insurance claims are automatically protested if you indicate that you were fired from or quit your most recent job.

-After the fact-finding interview, an eligibility decision will be mailed to the individual and employer.
+After the fact-finding interview, an eligibility decision letter will be mailed to you and the employer.
 Either party can appeal the decision if they disagree.
 Appeal rights and instructions are included on the back of the decision notice.

 First-Level Appeal — Administrative Law Judge

-Both the employer and the individual have the right to appeal the fact-finding decision and present testimony to an Administrative Law Judge (ALJ).
+Both you and the employer have the right to appeal the fact-finding decision and present testimony to an Administrative Law Judge (ALJ).
 The appeal must be postmarked or received by the appeal deadline listed in the decision or the right to appeal may be lost.
 The appeal period is extended to the next business day if the appeal deadline falls on a Saturday, Sunday or legal holiday.

-To access and submit an online appeal form, visit www.iowaworkforcedevelopment.gov and provide the requested information.
+To access and submit an online appeal form, visit the Unemployment Appeals Form and provide the requested information.
 A written appeal can be mailed to:

 Iowa Workforce Development